 Aviation Safety Corner

-Don't miss next month's Aviation Safety Corner, when we'll discuss, "Raising the Mark", and "Shaky Subject" in Part II of IV.
+Don't miss next month's, Aviation Safety Corner, when we'll discuss, "Shear or Heavy Rain?"
+This will be Part II of IV.

 Larry G. Harmon